Marcus Smart NBA Playoffs Player Props: Celtics vs. 76ers

-Marcus Smart and his Boston Celtics teammates hit the court versus the Philadelphia 76ers in the 2023 NBA Playoffs, at 3:30 PM ET on Sunday.
+Marcus Smart be on the court for the Boston Celtics at 7:30 PM on Tuesday versus the Philadelphia 76ers in the 2023 NBA Playoffs.

-In this article we will dive into Smart's prop bets, using stats to help you make good predictions.
+In this article we will break down Smart's prop bets, using stats to help you make good picks.

 Marcus Smart Prop Bets vs. the 76ers